Opportunity Enterprise Revolving Fund

 Loan Terms

-- The loan term will be between fifteen and thirty years.
+• The loan term will be no more than thirty years.

 Loan Amount